Cherokee Enterprise Waters. What are they?

 I've caught a tagged fish at one of the tournaments.
 What do I do next?

-(1) Turn in tag from fish.
+(1) Turn in colored tag for cash redemption.
 Colored tags are numerated with the tournament month and year.
 Colors vary from tournament to tournament.
-The actual fish does not need to be turned in along with tag.
-However, we love to take pictures of winners and their catch for submission to our website and Facebook pages.
+Even if you don’t catch a tagged fish, we’d love to take a picture of your catch for submission to our website and Facebook pages so stop on by.

 (3) Provide proof of tournament registration.

 (3) Sign a W-9 Form prior to receiving prize money.
 This requires a social security number.
 One form, per winner, per tournament.
 Parents may sign for minor children.

 Is there a limit to how many fish I can catch?

 The daily limit is ten (10) trout per permit holder.
 This includes the catch of children fishing under a supervising permit holder.